aashrivastava/genai_final/false-facts/README.md

 ## Document Omission Step

 The omission step module allows you to selectively remove specific information from already-generated synthetic documents based on natural language instructions.
 This creates documents with intentional omissions that can be used to study information gaps or selective knowledge presentation.
+This omission step is novel and created by me.

 1. **Omit Information from Documents**:
    Use the `omission_step.py` script to process synthetic documents and omit specified content.
 The system uses two models: an omission model to perform the removal and a judge model to verify completeness.